 St George's Park

-The other major park in Port Elizabeth is Settler's Park, set in the Baakens River valley, which boasts indigenous flora and fauna and offers a delightful stroll along the riverbank.
+The other major park in Port Elizabeth is Settler's Park.
+It's set in the Baakens River valley, which boasts indigenous flora and fauna and offers a delightful stroll along the riverbank.